realkibou/Terra-One-Stop-Bot/readme.md

 2. Rename `B_Config.py.sample` to `B_Config.py`
 3. Change `B_Config.py` as you desire and feed your seed *(a dedicated wallet is recommended)*
 4. Run  `pip3 install -r A_Requirements.txt`
-5. Run the One-Stop-Bot with a crontab directly or with the `D_Scheduler.py`
+5. Run the One-Stop-Bot with a crontab directly or with `python D_Scheduler.py`
 6. Make yourself familiar with the bot by using the TESTNET first (Get free UST/LUNA here: https://faucet.terra.money/) by enabling features step-by-step.
 7. Then use your real wallet on the MAINNET but with `Disable_all_transaction_defs` set to True.
 8. If you feel comfortable set `Disable_all_transaction_defs` to False and let the bot work for you.